dylan-lang/opendylan/documentation/library-reference/source/dylan/index.rst

 To *inline* a value is to replace, at compile time, a reference to a variable with the value of that variable.
-Such inlining often allows compile-time evaluation (“constant folding”) or partial evaluation.
+Such inlining often allows compile-time evaluation ("constant folding") or partial evaluation.

 The Open Dylan compiler can perform inlining on generic function methods, constants, class slots, and functions (created with ``define